 by Josh Chetwynd

-As in years past, these rankings, which are now in their ninth season, are based on a combination of factors.
+As in years past, these rankings, which are now in their 11th year, are based on a combination of factors.
 Point totals for teams were amassed from two categories:

 - Strength of baseball in each club’s country: The strength of domestic leagues and the countries’ overall international success are significant factors in these rankings.
 To varying degrees, the elements considered include: The standing of each country’s national team in the European Championships (and qualifiers); the country’s overall performance in CEB club events; the size of the country’s baseball membership; and the number of international quality facilities in the country.
 In looking at country performance, both recent events and historical performance are taken into account.

 - Club’s performance: This is the actual performance of each club.
 It includes final standings in domestic leagues (and inter-league play where applicable) and cup competitions; club winning percentages; and performances in CEB-sanctioned competitions.
 Head-to-head performance against other teams in the rankings is taken into consideration – but it is one of many factors.
 In this category, a team’s performance for the 2017 season is exclusively considered.

 The mix of country strength and individual team performance is intended to give a snapshot of European club play for a single year.
 These rankings do not attempt to offer a historic comparison of clubs and do not assert that a team ranked higher than another is a “better” team.
 Rather, a combination of performance and league strength reflects the ordering.

 We recognize that these rankings stir debate.
 In part, that’s their very purpose.
 We do not claim this list to be definitive.
 If you have any questions or comments, send e-mails to firstname.lastname@example.org.

 Finally, please note, the Mister-Baseball Top 50 reflects only countries where enough data was available to calculate rankings.

 2008 Mister-Baseball European Top 50

 2011 Mister-Baseball European Top 50